-Both the physicists Ringel and Kovrizhin have said that it was surprising for them to read the headlines of their study on simulation theory.
-Ringel from the Hebrew University of Jerusalem told the “New Scientist” that “It is not even a scientific question that the universe in which we live is computer-simulated or not.
+Both the physicists Ringel and Kovrizhin have said that it was surprising for them to read the headlines about their study on Simulation Theory.
+Ringel told the New Scientist that it is not even a scientific question whether the universe in which we live is computer-simulated or not.

-Later celebrities like Elon Musk and Neil deGrasse Tyson made the simulation theory even more popular.
-The CEO of Tesla and SpaceX, Elon Musk, said that “The probability that we are living in base reality is one in billions.”
+Celebrities like Elon Musk and Neil deGrasse Tyson made Simulation Theory even more popular.
+The CEO of Tesla and SpaceX, Elon Musk, said that the probability that we are living in base reality is one in billions.

 Working With Observables

-“Bostrom wrote the paper with an assumption that a Hyper-advanced civilization has an interest in retroactively simulating their past.
-Typically, We used the computer to look forward, like weather prediction.”
+He argued that Bostrom wrote his paper with the assumption that a hyper-advanced civilization would have an interest in retroactively simulating their past.
+Conversely, we typically use computers to look forward, as we do with things like weather prediction models.

 Gleiser goes on to say that it would be both tricky and risky to use modern technology to probe the depths of simulation theory.

 “So far,” he continued, “we don’t know what the versatility and power of quantum computers will be when we perfect the technology.”

 He also says that it is likely that we will not fully understand the laws of physics in the “Real World” where our simulation is based.